Greetings to you, music lovers, thrill seekers, and conversationalists all across the fruited plain.

 This news ought to be especially timely to you.

-The new nuclear bomb will include design features from all three labs, though the uh Lawrence Livermore National Lab in the Bay Area appears to have taken the lead position in the uh in the project.
+The new nuclear bomb will include design features from all three labs, though the Lawrence Livermore National Lab in the Bay Area appears to have taken the lead position in the project.

-Outside experts said it would cost billions of dollars, maybe tens of billions, to develop the new nuke and to build factories to restart high volume uh weapons production and then assemble the nukes.
+Outside experts said it would cost billions of dollars, maybe tens of billions, to develop the new nuke and to build factories to restart high-volume weapons production and then assemble the nukes.

-Here we're able to announce that we're gonna start a brand.
+Here we're able to announce that we're going to start a brand.

-The Los Alamos design said to contain highly attractive features, including in it I love that highly attractive features associated.
+The Los Alamos design said to contain highly attractive features, including, I love that, highly attractive features associated.

 Highly attractive features, including innovative mechanisms that would prevent terrorists from detonating the bomb should they gain access to it.

-Those uh use controls were cited by military officials as a key factor in developing the weapon.
+Those use controls were cited by military officials as a key factor in developing the weapon.

 The new nuke will undermine U.S. efforts to stop nuclear proliferation, they say.